Bible Timeline Events in October 2023

 Yearly Bible Reading: Each year Jewish and Messianic congregations read through the Bible.
 Messianic congregations add New Testament readings.
 Today marks the day in which the new weekly reading cycle begins.

 Confession of Sins: After hearing the Law read the previous day, the people fasted and prayed, confessing their sins and the sins of their fathers.
-They separated from those not serving the one true God.
-For a quarter of this day the Law was read again, and then for another quarter of the day, they confessed their sins and worshiped the Lord.
+For a quarter of this day the Law was read again, and then for another quarter of the day they confessed their sins and worshiped the Lord.
 Nehemiah 9:1-3

 New Moon/New Month: The month of Cheshvan begins today.
 Cheshvan is pronounced khesh-VAN